godot-escoria/escoria-docs/getting_started/dialogs.rst

 .. hint::

-    It is very important to ensure that audio speech files are imported in Godot with import flag `loop` set to `false`.
-Otherwise, it may happen in certain conditions (such as changing the sound volume while a speech audio is being played), Escoria's speech player loops the speech even if the line was already spoken.
+    It is very important to ensure that any audio speech files are imported into Godot with the import flag `loop` set to `false`.
+If `loop` is set to `true`, in certain conditions (such as changing the sound volume while a speech audio file is being played), Escoria's speech player will loop the speech even if the line has already been spoken.

-    To ensure this, select the audio files in Godot editor's Filesystem.
-In Import panel, untick the `loop` import parameter and click the Reimport button.
+    To configure this, select the audio files in Godot editor's Filesystem.
+In the Import panel, untick the `loop` import parameter and click the `Reimport` button.

 The audio formats that Godot supports are listed here :